mathjax/MathJax/mathjax/docs/rst/api/index.rst

 The following links document the various components that make up MathJax.
 These are implemented as JavaScript objects contained within the single global variable, ``MathJax``.
-Although JavaScript includes an objects with some inheritance capabilities, they do not constitute a full object-oriented programming model, so MathJax implements its own object library.
+Although JavaScript includes objects with some inheritance capabilities, they do not constitute a full object-oriented programming model, so MathJax implements its own object library.
 This means there is an ambiguity when we speak of an "object", as it could be either a native JavaScript